Bao Xishun

-Bao Xishun (also known as Xi Shun; born November 2, 1951) is a Chinese-Mongolian herdsman from Chifeng, Inner Mongolia, recognized by Guinness World Records as one of the world's tallest living men at 7 ft 9 in tall.
+Bao Xishun (also known as Xi Shun; born November 2, 1951) is a Chinese herdsman from Chifeng, Inner Mongolia, recognized by Guinness World Records as one of the world's tallest living men at 7 ft 9 in tall.
 He was formerly certified as the tallest living man by the Guinness World Records.
 On September 17, 2009, Sultan Kösen overtook Bao Xishun as the tallest living man.

 Career

 Xishun Bao claims to have been of normal height until he was sixteen years old.
 He served in the People's Liberation Army for three years.
 He later returned to Inner Mongolia to live with his mother and worked at the Chifeng City local hospital for several months.
 In 2005, he became the world's tallest man.
 Bao suffers from rheumatism.

 In December 2006, Xishun Bao was asked by veterinarians to assist them in removing shards of plastic from the stomachs of two dolphins.
 The dolphins had accidentally swallowed the shards, which had settled in their stomachs and caused a loss of appetite and depression.
 Veterinarians had been unable to remove them, so Xishun Bao used his 1.06-metre-long arms to reach into the dolphins' stomachs and remove the plastic manually.